Ankle Sprains – Do They Lead To Knee Pain?

 - minimising weakness in associated muscle groups such as calf and gluts.

-If you have a re-occurring ankle injury, it might be a good idea to get it checked out by one of our Physiotherapists.
+If you have a reoccurring ankle sprains, it might be a good idea to get it checked out by one of our Physiotherapists.
 Make an appointment online or call 6389 2947.